SteBuTOS/ComputerSpaceDesign/README.md

 This is a fork of pong74ls phonomenal work on the Comper Space circuits.

-I intend, to add some very minor additions in the near future.
+I intend, to add some very minor additions.
 Planned add-ons:
-- Back Plane PCB
 - Relais replacement PCB, based on 2N25 optocoupler
 - Test harness PCB (compatible with back plane PCB only)
 - Handheld controller (reduced size, for testing environment)

+Already added:
+- Back Plane PCB (folder Add-ons)
+- Started a Wiki for CS (work in progress)

 pong74ls masters readme starts here:
 ------------------------------------